antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Ship-based combat** - Destroying thargoid craft at spire sites pushes back the war front from each Titan.
 You will encounter large numbers of the passive Orthtrus interceptors, as well as other craft explained in detail below.

--   **Spire sabotage** - Spire operations can offer substantial credit rewards.
-Even with the reduction in combat bonds introduced in patch 18.05 reducing combat bonds from destroying Orthrus interceptors from 40 million to 15 million, it's possible to earn several hundred million credits per hour in an effective and organsied spire group.

--   **Getting engineering materials** - Spire sabotage missions can also offer "Odyssey" (on-foot) engineering materials as rewards.
+-   **Spire sabotage** - An Odyssey (on-foot) activity which requires gathering materials and taking missions from Rescue Megaships to poison parts of the four spires, destroying them and causing waves of powerful thargoid interceptors to spawn.

 > Please see our [thargoids](/en/thargoids) page for a more in-depth explanation thargoid craft types.